-When you leave a facial your skin is glowing—problem pores addressed, dullness brightened, dryness soothed—glorious, really.
-Recreating that magic at home is often fruitless.
-But that’s because you’re approaching your face mask situation all wrong.
+When you leave a facial, your skin is glowing—problem pores addressed, dullness brightened, dryness soothed.
+Glorious, really.
+However, re-creating that magic at home is often fruitless because you’re approaching your face mask situation all wrong.
 If you typically open your drawer of skin-saving goodies, pick up two masks, and waffle between which one will get the pleasure of treating your pores, you’ve made one fateful mistake.
-“Because most people have a variety of different skin issues, they need to find the answers in more than one mask,” Sonya Dakar, skincare expert and founder of Sonya Dakar Skin Clinic, says.
-Doubling up on face masks: the idea is so simple, and yet a total game changer.
+“Because most people have a variety of different skin issues, they need to find the answers in more than one mask,” says Sonya Dakar, skincare expert and founder of Sonya Dakar Skin Clinic.
+Layering face masks: The idea is so simple, and yet it’s a total game changer.

 Keep reading to find out the best ways to layer your masks!

-First things first: for maximum benefits, you must exfoliate before applying any mask.
-When layering, order is also crucial.
-“Soft masks should always go first, followed by a clay or mud-based mask,” Dakar says.
+First things first: For maximum benefits, exfoliate before applying any mask.
+When layering face masks, order is also crucial.
+“Soft masks should always go first followed by a clay- or mud-based mask,” Dakar says.
 “If you do it in reverse, the soft mask will never be able to properly penetrate.”
-Which brings us to the two basic types of masks Dakar says you should have in beauty arsenal.
-A soft mask, which hydrates, soothes, and calms skin, and (like the name implies) does not dry.
-And a clay or mud-based mask that absorbs impurities and excess oil, and clarifies.
+Which brings us to the two basic types of masks Dakar says you should have in your beauty arsenal: A soft mask, which hydrates, soothes, and calms skin, and (like the name implies) does not dry, and a clay- or mud-based mask that absorbs impurities and excess oil and clarifies.

 Breakouts and Dry Patches: Healing Mask + Oil-Absorbing Mud Mask